-How To Tie The Perfect Bow
+The Easiest Way To Tie A Perfect Bow

 4. Fold back the “tail”

-Now here’s the magic part: Take the “tail” of the ribbon and fold it back in towards the centre knot.
-Add a dot of glue (right where you see my fingers are holding it down).
+Now here’s the magic part: take the “tail” of the ribbon and fold it back in towards the centre knot.
+Add a dot of hot glue right where you fingers are holding it down (above).

 5. Cut the ends

-Cut on a bias or with a v-notch.
-Now that’s a pro-looking bow.
-Doesn’t matter what the gift is, this will wow’em!
+Cut the ends of the tails on a bias or with a V-shaped notch.
+Now, that’s a pro-looking bow!